 Not everyone wants a bright, airy studio.
 Some of the best male studio apartment ideas actually lean into darkness as a deliberate design choice rather than treating it as a problem to solve with more lamps.

 r/castlesystem went there, and it looks incredible.
+IMO, this is one of the most underrated aesthetics for a guys’ studio.

 The Setup

 Rich walnut hardwood floors keep things warm.
 A deep plum-gray sofa faces the entertainment setup.
 A small tripod-style side table with a glass surface holds a drink and remote without eating up floor space.
-Red-brown curtains on the left side add a hit of burgundy warmth to the palette.
+Red-brown curtains on the left side add a hit of burgundy warmth to the whole palette.

 Why Dark Walls Work in Small Spaces